 Resolutions: Decisions at general meetings shall be made by passing resolutions: (a) The following decisions must be made by special resolution:

 (i) Decisions involving an alteration to this Constitution;

 (ii) Decisions to expel members;

-(iii) Decisions to dispose assets of the Co-operative equivalent in value to one third of the Co-operative’s last published balance sheet, as detailed in this Constitution;
+(iii) Decisions to dispose of assets of the Co-operative equivalent in value to one-third of the Co-operative’s last published balance sheet, as detailed in this Constitution;

 (iv) The decision to wind up the Co-operative.